 The tunnel turned out to be a low ceiled, narrow, utility tunnel over 1 kilometre long!
 There were no lights at all and within seconds we were plunged into pitch blackness.

-It was thrilling but would have been impossible, and dangerous, without torches.
+It was thrilling but would have been impossible, and dangerous, without our head torches.

 ‘Narrow’ means narrow!